What Is Meant By The Statement Enzymes Are Biological Catalysts

 Enzymes can be inhibited intentionally (as in pharmaceuticals) or unintentionally (by toxins).
 Major inhibition types include:

-These mechanisms underscore how enzymes, as biological catalysts, are finely tuned by the cellular environment, and they provide a blueprint for designing enzyme‑targeted drugs such as statins (HMG‑CoA reductase inhibitors) and ACE inhibitors Simple as that..
+These mechanisms underscore how enzymes, as biological catalysts, are finely tuned by the cellular environment, and they provide a blueprint for designing enzyme‑targeted drugs such as statins (HMG‑CoA reductase inhibitors) and ACE inhibitors Simple, but easy to overlook..

 Industrial and Biotechnological Applications